guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 The runtime track data structure exists for 1 to 4 float types (`ozz::animation::FloatTrack`, ..., `ozz::animation::Float4Track`) and quaterions (`ozz::animation::QuaternionTrack`).
 See [`offline track`][link_raw_track] for more details on track content.
 The runtime track data structure is optimized for the processing of `ozz::animation::TrackSamplingJob` and `ozz::animation::TrackTriggeringJob`.
 Keyframe ratios, values and interpolation mode are all store as separate buffers in order to access the cache coherently.
 Ratios are usually accessed/read alone from the jobs that all start by looking up the keyframes to interpolate indeed.

+### `ozz::animation::TrackSamplingJob`

+`ozz::animation::TrackSamplingJob` allows to sample a track at any point/time along the track.

+### `ozz::animation::TrackTriggeringJob`

+`ozz::animation::TrackTriggeringJob` detects when track curve crosses a threshold value, triggering dated events that can be processed as state changes, aka edges.
+To do so, `ozz::animation::TrackTriggeringJob` consider what happens between 2 samples, not only the sampled point.

+> Edge triggering wording refers to signal processing, where a signal edge is a transition from low to high or from high to low.
+It is called an "edge" because of the square wave which represents a signal has edges at those points.
+A rising edge is the transition from low to high, a falling edge is from high to low.

+The job execution performs a lazy evaluation of edges.
+It builds an iterator that will process the next edge on each call to ++ operator.

+Using dated edges allows to implement frame rate independent algorithms.
+Sampling a track indeed, doesn't tell what happen between the two samples, which the triggering job solves.

+### Track sample

 The following sample shows a use case of user channel track to drive attachment state of a box manipulated by a robot's arm.
-The track was edited in a DCC tool as a custom property, and imported along side the animation using fbx2ozz.
+The track was edited in a DCC tool as a custom property, and imported alongside the animation using fbx2ozz.

+You can experiment that using the `ozz::animation::TrackTriggeringJob`, the box remains perfectly at the correct position even if time is speed up.
+With the `ozz::animation::TrackSamplingJob`, a small error accumulates each loop.

 {% include emscripten.jekyll emscripten_path="samples/emscripten/sample_user_channel.js" %}